Our central position in Barnard Castle puts us at the heart of community life.

 Something different every day

 Music is a big part of everyday life at Kings Court.
-Twice a week we visit the local church to join in 'Singing for the brain' which is organised by the Alzheimer's Society.
-It’s a great way for people, particularly those living with dementia, to express themselves and socialise in a fun group.
+It’s a great way for people, particularly those living with dementia, to express themselves.

 Faith is important to many of our residents.
-We hold a monthly non-denominational service at the home, and we happily support residents to attend local places of worship for services.
+We hold a monthly non-denominational service at the home.

 Enjoying good food